August 2022

 29th

-My first lift was from an sleepy Asian man who had just finished a nightshift.
+The first ride came from an Asian man who was tired from working the night shift.
 He dropped me at junction 9 of the M1.
-I waited here for over an hour until a man from highways agency came and gave me a lift to Toddington Services.
-Next lift came from a polish man, he took me to Newport Pagnell services.
+I had to wait here for more than an hour before a highways agency worker came and took me to Toddington Services.
+I was given a lift to Newport Pagnell services by a Polish man.

 Martin was a cool guy, he gave me beer and cigarettes, offered food and said he was glad of my company.
 We stopped off at a rest area and “chased the dragon” together; something I had not done since I was 18 years old and will not be doing again for a long while.